PabloGCH/gpt-tui/README.md

     - [ ] Add command to remove conversations.
     - [ ] Add commands to switch between conversations.
     - [ ] Add a command to create a new conversation.
+- [ ] Add insert and visual mode (Controled with vim keys, only directional ones for now).
+- [ ] Add more vim like commands.
+    - [ ] move to the end of the line.
+    - [ ] move to the start of the line.
+    - [ ] move to the end of the buffer.
+    - [ ] move to the start of the buffer.
+    - [ ] move to the end of the word.
+    - [ ] move to the start of the word.